emc-mongoose/mongoose/doc/design/data_reentrancy/README.md

 2. The configured ranges count is ***N*** and ranges count to update per request is ***n***.

-   An user is able to control "average updates density" which may be calculated as:
+   A user is able to control "average updates density" which may be calculated as:

    ![](http://latex.codecogs.com/png.latex?%5Cdpi%7B100%7D%20%5Clarge%20%5Crho%20%3D%20%5Cfrac%7Bn%7D%7BN%7D)